State Interlock ProgramsWA Interlock Scheme

 Are there any other exemptions?

 Yes.
-There are some exemptions available based on medical grounds and remote location.
+There are some exemptions available, and they are based on medical grounds and remote location.
 Contact DoT to see if you qualify.

 Can anyone drive the vehicle after an interlock device has been fitted?